VictoriaMetrics/vmctl/README.md

    --vm-concurrency value                      Number of workers concurrently performing import requests to VM (default: 2) --vm-compress                               Whether to apply gzip compression to import requests (default: true) --vm-batch-size value                       How many samples importer collects before sending the import request to VM (default: 200000)
-   --vm-decimal-places value                   The number of significant decimal places to leave in metric values before importing.
+   --vm-significant-figures value              The number of significant figures to leave in metric values before importing.
 See https://en.wikipedia.org/wiki/Significant_figures.
 Zero value saves all the significant decimal places.
 This option may be used for increasing on-disk compression level for the stored metrics (default: 0) --help, -h                                  show help (default: false)